zakirullin/cognitive-load/README.md

 ## Introduction
 There are so many buzzwords and best practices out there, but let's focus on something more fundamental.
 What matters is the amount of confusion developers feel going through the code.

 Confusion costs time and money. **Confusion is caused by high cognitive load**.
-It's not a fancy imaginary concept, it's a fundamental constraint, and we can feel it.
+It's not some fancy imaginary concept, it's a fundamental human constraint, and that makes it of the utmost importance.

 Since we spend far more time reading and understanding code than writing it, we should constantly ask ourselves whether we are embedding excessive cognitive load into our code.

 ## Cognitive load
 > Cognitive load is how much a developer needs to think in order to complete a task.